 - a.
 From the main menu select Window>Preferences.... - b.
 Expand the Formatting node and select Business Process Modeling. - d.
 Select the element you want to set the preference for in the list box, in this instance the End Event. - e.
 Under the Diagram Display Options section, select "Show name on creation" and click Apply to Diagram and then click OK. - 4.
-Click the Task element () on the Business Process Objects palette and place four tasks in the Diagram View as shown in the following graphic.
+Click the Task element ( ) on the Business Process Objects palette and place four tasks in the Diagram View as shown in the following graphic.

 5. Next we will label the tasks.
-You can select a task element and then immediately start typing your label.
+You can double-click a task element, enter your label, and then close the Task properties window, and then go on to naming the next task.
 Label each task as follows: